 - Go for red.
 Enjoy tomatoes regularly if you are not sensitive to the nightshade family.
 Research published in 2014, found that women who eat tomatoes regularly had positive impacts on the hormones that regulate fat and sugar metabolism, helping to reduce breast cancer risk.

 - Choose the right foods for your body.
 That may mean that rye sourdough, kombucha, soy milk and kale smoothies are not the best choices for you.
-To find out why and also learn how to stabilize your hormones through food, I invite you to sign up for my FREE Workshop, Cooking For Balance.

 I hope you’ll check out our recipe collection created to help you detoxify from estrogen the natural way.